 Native packages are often several versions behind the currently available release.
-You will also normally be unable to install development milestone releases (DMRs), as these are not usually made available in the native repositories.
+You also normally cannot install development milestone releases (DMRs), as these are not usually made available in the native repositories.
 Before proceeding, we recommend that you check out the other installation options described in Section 2.5, “Installing MySQL on Linux”.

 Distribution specific instructions are shown below:

-For EL5, EL6, or EL7-based Linux platforms and Fedora 19 or 20, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
+For a number of Linux distributions, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
 See Section 2.5.1, “Installing MySQL on Linux Using the MySQL Yum Repository” for details.

 To install, use the yum command to specify the packages that you want to install.
 For example: